Roasters are between a serious rock and a hard place right now. Just look at all the sales and discounts going on.

 I descummed my pourover, which involves scooping off the crema after you pour.
 This is where a lot of the bitter chemicals rise up, which I normally don’t mind.
 It’s a very subtle difference you notice using this method, but with a coffee as mild as this one, I wondered if it would make a difference.
 As it turns out?
 It did.

-This is a medium-dark roast.
+Nice and easy!
+This is labeled a medium-dark roast.

 Nutty is the sole flavor note on the bag, and one I could sense right off the bat.
 I’ve done a little reading up on Mexican coffee varieties and this bag is fairly exemplary: a common consensus that ties this origin’s plethora of lots together is a tendency toward mild, earthy, and tea-like notes.